Nesher Israel Cement Enterprises Ltd., Israel’s sole producer of cement has led the country’s building sector for over 90 years.

 Taavura is Israel’s largest logistics and road logistics holding company.
 It imports and markets trucks such as Isuzu, DAF and Kenworth.
 Taavura owns a 65% stake in Maman (a cargo operations company publicly traded on the Tel Aviv Stock Exchange) and a 50% stake in Egged Taavura (a public transport and pick-up services company), in partnership with Egged.

-Jafora is one of the largest producers and marketers of soft drinks.
-It markets leading brands such as Schweppes, Spring Tea and Tapuzina and has an agreement for the marketing of the leading water brand Mey Eden.
-Jafora holds 50% of mineral water company Ein Gedi.
-It markets over 150 types of products
+TASE-listed company that holds a 30.45% in Jafora, one of Israel’s largest producers and marketers of soft drinks.
+Jafora markets leading brands such as Schweppes, Spring Tea and Tapuzina and has an agreement for the marketing of the leading water brand Mey Eden.
+Jafora holds 50% of mineral water company Ein Gedi and markets over 150 types of products.

 Clal Biotechnology Industries (TASE: CBI) is the largest life sciences holding company in Israel.
 It is a specialized investment company that identifies and supports promising innovative ventures with proprietary solutions to unmet medical needs.
 CBI holds and manages an international portfolio of some twenty biotechnology companies